 - Park the vehicle in a non-hazardous location.

-- Promptly notify the Fleet Management Auto Shop at (909) 387-7851 or for after hours use the 24-hour line (909) 387-7855 giving the location and nature of the breakdown.
-If the vehicle is safe to drive, take it directly to Motor Pool or the nearest County Service Center.
+- Promptly notify VPSI and provide the location and nature of the breakdown.
+If the vehicle is safe to drive, take it directly to the nearest service center approved by VPSI.

-- If a vehicle cannot be immediately repaired, a loaner vehicle shall be provided until the van can be repaired, at which time the loaner vehicle shall be surrendered.
+- If a vehicle cannot be immediately repaired, a loaner vehicle shall be provided until the vehicle can be repaired, at which time the loaner vehicle shall be surrendered.

 Emergency Contact Information